The Public Competition Enforcement Review: Taiwan

 i Significant cases

-On 31 March 2011, the TFTC conditionally permitted a proposed combination for the joint operation of One-Blue by Hitachi, Panasonic, Philips, Samsung, Sony and Cyberlink.17 One-Blue will act as a licensing agent for the patent pool to license essential blue-ray disk (BD) patents for the manufacturing of backwards-compatible BD products.
-Upon the consummation of the combination, the participating parties will respectively acquire a one-sixth shareholding and then jointly operate One-Blue.
+On 31 March 2011, the TFTC conditionally permitted a proposed combination for the joint operation of One-Blue by Hitachi, Panasonic, Philips, Samsung, Sony and Cyberlink.19 One-Blue will act as a licensing agent for the patent pool to license essential blue-ray disk (BD) patents for the manufacturing of backwards-compatible BD products.
+Upon concluding the combination, the participating parties will respectively acquire a one-sixth shareholding and then jointly operate One-Blue.

-The relevant market of One-Blue is defined as 'the domestic product market, technology market, and innovation market which are related to BD'.
-The basis for this broad definition is that the participating parties not only hold technologies for the manufacture of BD products but are also engaged in the manufacture of BD products.
+The relevant market for One-Blue is defined as 'the domestic product market, technology market, and innovation market related to BD'.
+The basis for this broad definition is that the participating parties not only possess technologies for the manufacture of BD products but are also engaged in the manufacture of these products.

-Regarding competition analysis, the TFTC held that the proposed combination would not give rise to competition restraints due to the following arrangements in the applicable pool agreements:
+As regards competition analysis, the TFTC held that the proposed combination would not give rise to competition restraints because of the following arrangements in the applicable pool agreements: